srImathE satakOpAya nama:

 Similar to nampiLLai‘s vyAkyAnam.

-- am chiRaiya – Just like a toddler will focus on the breast of the mother (which is the source of nutrition), AzhwAr focusses on the wings which are the means to reach emperumAn.
+- am siRaiya – Just like an infant will focus on the bosom of the mother (which is the source of nutrition), AzhwAr focusses on the wings which are the means to reach emperumAn.
 The beauty glows due to mutual bliss out of the union of the cranes.
 Just like sishya will focus on AchArya’s gyAnam and serve him, parAnkusa nAyaki focusses on the wings of the crane.

 - nArAy – like calling ammA (mother), ammE!, she is calling nArai as nArAy!